dimagi/commcare-hq/code-organization.md

     mytemplate.html
 ```

-The best place for JavaScript to live is, of course, in a .js file
+The best place for JavaScript to live is, of course, in a .js file.
 But first a note about the other common case, JavaScript in your template.

 ## Using Django Template Tags and Variables